-Enter different values for the servo control parameters and record the step response again.
+Enter different values for the servo control parameters into the expanded single axis window and record the step response again.

 If you are satisfied with the result and want to keep the new servo control parameter settings, save the new settings.
 You have the following options: